keycube/cubic-finger-to-key-data/README.md

 ### Reachability
 [reachability.csv](reachability.csv)

+Reachability score of each finger to each key (10 x 80).
 Each finger is coded with the initial of the corresponding hand followed by that of the finger (for example, `LT` for left thumb).
 Reachability score: